Golf Wang

 Golf Wang is an American street-wear brand established in 2011 by American musician Tyler, the Creator.
 The name Golf Wang is a spoonerism of his Los Angeles-based musical collective Odd Future Wolf Gang Kill Them All (OFWGKTA) or Odd Future for short, of which he was a co-founder.
 Golf Wang is known for its colorful visual aesthetic.
 In 2013, the brand expanded beyond its Odd Future affiliation and established itself in the fashion industry.
-It is designed by Tyler, the Creator.
 The brand offers clothing, footwear through collaborations with Converse often under the name GOLF le FLEUR*, jewellery, upon other products.
 "Holiday 1991", the brand's first lookbook, was released on December 11, 2011.

 Creative expansion

 Split from Odd Future

 Golf Wang was still affiliated with Odd Future, during its December 2011 debut.
 In 2013, Golf Wang publicly separated from Odd Future.

 Collaborations

 In its history, Golf Wang has gone on to collaborate with other brands as a part of various projects.
 Golf Wang's first notable collaboration was its project with Vans.
 The partnership lasted from 2013 to 2016.
 In an interview with Dazed Magazine in 2017, Tyler stated that Golf Wang cut ties with Vans due to a lack of creative liberty.
 Following Golf Wang's departure from Vans, Tyler, the Creator and Converse collaborated to create the shoe collection GOLF le FLEUR*.
 In 2017, Golf Wang collaborated with Japanese sandal brand SUICOKE.
 Their first release was the KAW-CAB sandals in colors 'Mocha' and 'Lemon Yellow'.
 In April 2019, they released a third version of the KAW-CAB sandals.
 Then in October 2019, a different silhouette called the 'DEPA-CAB' sandals was released in two new colorways.
 Also in 2019, GOLF le FLEUR* and Converse released a new, original silhouette named the 'GLF Giano Ox'.
 The shoes were available in two colorways, 'Bright Concord' and 'Cuban Sand'.
 That same year, GOLF WANG created a scented candle in collaboration with Japanese fragrance label "reta W".
 Named 'Coldwater', the candle was released on March 23, 2019.
 For apparel, Golf le Fleur partnered with fashion brand Lacoste for an SS19 collection named 'GOLF le COSTE*'.
 The clothing line featured colors such as pale pink, beige, and off-white named respectively 'litchi', 'geode', and 'mascarpone'.
 Golf le Fleur then collaborated with Jeni's Splendid Ice Creams.
 The first ice cream was named 'Snowflake', released on July 8, 2019, it was a white chocolate ice cream flavor.
 The second flavor, 'Pluto Bleu' was released online on September 17, 2020, and was a blood orange and blueberry flavored ice cream.
 On May 20, 2020, Golf Wang released a top and bottom set with Levi Strauss & Co. for their '501 day'.
 The collaboration featured Levi's vintage-fit trucker jacket and 501 '93 jeans in Ecru denim with rainbow-colored polka dots.